AmanSharma01Prime/netflix-content-analysis/README.md

 LIMIT 5;
 ```

-**Objective:** Calculate and rank years by the average number of content releases by India.
+> **Objective:** Calculate and rank years by the average number of content releases by India.

-### 11. List All Movies that are Documentaries
+### 11. Identify the longest duration movie and the TV show with the most seasons.

 ```sql
 SELECT *